Nytra/ResoniteColorMyProtoFlux/README.md

 For text, the option for automatic text coloring will make the text color either dark or light depending on which would be more readable.
 You can also use a static text color that doesn't change if you want.

 You can use the output RGB multiplier to suppress or amplify the color channels of red, green or blue.
-If you don't want any red in your nodes, set the multiplier for red to zero.
-Or amplify it, if you like.
+If you don't want any red in your nodes, set the multiplier for red to zero- or amplify it if you like.

 Hue-shift mode will take the RefID of the node and convert it directly into a value for Hue.
 So as the RefID values increase in the world you will get Hue values that constantly shift alongside it.